Comprehensive guides

 Drones

-The importation and use of drones in Mauritius has been permitted but strictly regulated since January 2025.
+The importation and use of drones in Mauritius are permitted but strictly regulated by the Civil Aviation (Unmanned Aircraft System) Regulations 2024, which came into effect on January 1, 2025.

 Main usage restrictions :